frederic-perez/AmE-dictionary/dictionary.md

 __opulent__
 __orb__ _n_ :two::shit:
 __ordain__ :two: Order (something) officially. _It was ordained that anyone hunting in the forest without permission was to pay a fine._ :es: decretar, mandar
-__ordeal__ :nine::arrow_up_small::o2: A very unpleasant and prolonged experience. :es: experiencia horrorosa
+__ordeal__ :nine::m: A very unpleasant and prolonged experience. :es: experiencia horrorosa
 __ordinance__ :three::shit: _Ordinance worker._
 __ordnance__ :three::shit:
 __ore__